ArkCase/arkcase-ce/README.md

 Using whichever way is appropriate for your operating system (e.g. on Linux, update `/etc/hosts`, make sure the IP address is mapped correctly.

-5. Start the ArkCase application
+## Start ArkCase

-To start the ArkCase web application, run the following command, from the same folder where you ran `vagrant up`:
+To start the ArkCase web application, run the following commands, from the same folder where you ran `vagrant up`:

 ```bash
 # the next two commands start arkcase